Frasindo/Frasindo.com-All-In-Media/README.md

 # Frasindo.com-All-In-Media
-Be Free and Be Informed
+Be Free, Be Your Self, and Be Informed on Frasindo Media (Comments and think in any way you like with added slight restriction, it is classy and kindness to be polite.)